WokLibCodeClub/Install-Python/Windows-installation/README.md

 ## Python installation combined with a dedicated Python editor

 There are a couple of options where you choose a dedicated Python code editor, and it comes packaged with its own version of Python.
-One of these editors is called [*Thonny*](), but the link below shows how you can install the *mu* editor for Python coding.
+This takes the pain out of actually installing the Python code.
+The link below shows how you can install the *mu* editor for Python coding.

 * [Install the *mu* code editor with Python included](Windows-mu-installation/README.md)

 ## Python installation advice from Raspberry Pi Foundation

-Another place you can find a detailed set of instructions for installing Python on your computer is on the Raspberry Pi Foundation website at:
+You can find a detailed set of instructions for installing Python on your computer on the Raspberry Pi Foundation website at:

 * [https://projects.raspberrypi.org/en/projects/python-install-options](https://projects.raspberrypi.org/en/projects/python-install-options)